kpctoolboxteam/kpc-toolbox/README.md

 Website: http://www.cs.wm.edu/MAPQN/kpctoolbox.html

-This software is released under the MIT license, see LICENSE.TXT.
+This software is released under the BSD-3 license, see LICENSE.TXT.

 If you are using the KPC-Toolbox for scientific papers or technical reports, please consider citing the following publications: